Ship to Shore Film Trailer

 Program Coordinator Ashley David and fisherman Phillip Stuart in West Green Harbour (photo by Martin Hellmich)

-Through volunteer efforts by filmmaker, Marin Hellmich, the Ship to Shore program is developing a 12-minute documentary film.
+Through volunteer efforts by filmmaker, Martin Hellmich, the Ship to Shore program developed a 15-minute documentary film.
 Through interviews with fishermen, the film demonstrates some of the challenges faced by the commercial fishing industry and showcases how members are making strides toward better waste management.